 Headache – Types, Causes, Symptoms, And Prevention

-Medically reviewed by Dr Nelson Lau, MBBS FRACGP, GP & Digital Health Specialist
+Written by at Hola editorial staff Medically reviewed by Dr Nelson Lau, MBBS FRACGP, GP & Digital Health Specialist.
+Blog updated o 11 June and originally published on 10 January, 2024.

 Headache is a common illness that everyone experiences at some point in their lives.
-They can range from a minor pain to a serious condition.
+They can range from a minor pain to a emergency health condition.
 Numerous factors, including lifestyle, underlying health issues, and environmental triggers, contribute to the development of headaches.
 Though most headaches are harmless, it is best to understand what type of headache one must determine the complexity and necessity for medical attention.

 Types of Headaches